FleekHQ/fleek-docs/docs/internet-computer-hosting/site-deployment.md

 ## Common Website Frameworks

 When you define the publish directory, if it is not automatically set, you can use this list of popular frameworks as a reference of the usual commands and public directory.
-You can find more guides on popular frameworks here [(hosting tutorials and guides).](https://sdk.dfinity.org/docs/index.html) Frameworks and build settings work **exactly the same** across IPFS/Dfinity.
+You can find more guides on popular frameworks here [(hosting tutorials and guides).](https://sdk.dfinity.org/docs/index.html) Frameworks and build settings work **exactly the same** across IPFS/IC.

-All frameworks guides can be applied to both environments, the only difference being the moment you select the deployment location, where in this case you select Dfinity.
+All frameworks guides can be applied to both environments, the only difference being the moment you select the deployment location, where in this case you select the Internet Computer.

 | Framework          | Docker Image           | Build Command                       | Public Directory | Additional documentation |
 |--------------------|------------------------|-------------------------------------|------------------|------------------|